RaveenaRaikar/CAD-2.5D-LiquidMD-CRouteMD/README.md

 ---------------
 The FPGA Placement Framework is released by Ghent University, ELIS department, Hardware and Embedded Systems (HES) group (http://hes.elis.ugent.be).

 If you encounter bugs, want to use the FPGA CAD Framework but need support or want to tell us about your results, please contact us.
-We can be reached at yun.zhou[at]ugent.be

 Referencing the FPGA Placement Framework
 ---------------